- Osome Blog UK

 - Corporation tax payment obligations for various companies.

-- VAT return deadline on the 7th.
+- VAT return deadline on 7 November.

-- PAYE payments due on the 19th.
+- PAYE payments due on 19 November.

 - Year-end planning activities for businesses.